rdtsc/root-me-ctf-solutions/src/go-back-to-college/readme.md

 >   gets the message !ep1
 > - If the bot does not respond, then you have been banned.
 >   Just wait a few minutes.
-> - The answer must be sent as :
+> - The answer must be sent as:
 >
 > ```
 > !ep1 -rep <answer>.